GuillermoAbadLopez/code-learning/learnings/python/python.md

 - https://realpython.com/python-kwargs-and-args/ `*args` & `**kwarg` for iterating arguments and keyword-arguments as tuples and dictionaries. * also unpacks any iterable and ** unpacks dictionaries:  `def my_function(a, b, *args, **kwargs):`

+- DECORATORS are just functions that recieve functions and return other functions